-- Over \$5,500 due 15 June 2020. - No amounts on hold, which is inconsistent with the assistance on the electricity account. - Payment plan one instalment of \$50 since the last bill as the previous bill was issued late and the following bill arrived shortly afterwards. - A prominent best price offer notification highlighting that it was estimated Helen could save over \$200 a year on a different offer (the recommended offer seemed consistent with the retailer's offerings on Victorian Energy Compare). - The step-based tariff that had more expensive usage charges than an earlier bill which likely indicates the tariff has seasonal changes or a price increase in 2020.
-We could not find a current standing offer price fact sheet or listing on Victoria Energy Compare for comparison from that retailers. - This bill also had a very prominent graphic on the second page sign posting the retailer's willingness to assist households facing challenges because of COVID 19.
+- Over \$5,500 due 15 June 2020 .
+Helen's gas and electricity are with the same retailer. - No amounts on hold, which is inconsistent with the assistance on the electricity account. - Payment plan one instalment of \$50 since the last bill as the previous bill was issued late and the following bill arrived shortly afterwards. - A prominent best price offer notification highlighting that it was estimated Helen could save over \$200 a year on a different offer (the recommended offer seemed consistent with the retailer's offerings on Victorian Energy Compare). - The step-based tariff that had more expensive usage charges than an earlier bill which likely indicates the tariff has seasonal changes or a price increase in 2020. - This bill also had a very prominent graphic on the second page sign posting the retailer's willingness to assist households facing challenges because of COVID-19.